fmny/fmny/README.md

 - 👋 Hi, I’m Francis Mauny
-- 👀 I’m interested in data science
+- 👀 I’m interested in data analyse and data science
 - 🌱 I’m currently learning R and Python
 - 💞️ I’m looking for collaborate on Python
 - 📫 How to reach me f_mauny@hotmail.fr